How Does Netflix Make Money? Business Model of Netflix Explained

 how does netflix make money

-• Infrastructure and Technology Cost: Netflix spends around a billion dollars every year to incur the costs of servers, CDNs, and cloud services.
+Infrastructure and Technology Cost: Netflix spends around a billion dollars every year to incur the costs of servers, CDNs, and cloud data security services.
 The streaming company continuously invests in optimizing its platform for seamless video delivery to users, regardless of geography, internet connection, or device.

-• Marketing and Subscriber Acquisition Cost: With increasing competition, Netflix has ramped up its marketing spending to attract new customers and retain the existing ones.
-Promotions, Partnerships, and advertising costs are all part of this growing expenditure.
+Marketing and Subscriber Acquisition Cost: With increasing competition, Netflix has ramped up its marketing spending to attract new customers and retain the existing ones.
+Promotions, partnerships with a reputable development agency, and advertising costs are all part of this growing expenditure.

 Key Takeaways from Netflix’s Growth Journey